 Babel2 connects the implementations of our core technologies such as Fluid Construction Grammar (FCG) and Incremental Recruitment Language (IRL) with mechanisms for multi-agent interactions, robotic embodiment, cognitive processing and learning.
 An extensive monitoring system gives access to every detail of Babel2’s intermediate representations and dynamics and a high modularity ensures that the system can be used in a very wide variety of scenarios.

-Babel2 is written in Common Lisp and runs in most major Lisp implementations (CCL, SBCL, Lispworks) on all major platforms (linux, MAC OS X, Windows).
+Babel2 is written in Common Lisp and runs in most major Lisp implementations (CCL, Lispworks) on all major platforms (linux, MAC OS X, Windows).
 Its source code is frequently released to the public under the Apache License.
+We recommend using the Sublime Text editor for Babel development (or Emacs if you are already familiar with it).

 FCG is a computational framework for exploring issues in construction grammar.
 This unification-based grammar formalism uses feature structures for representing linguistic knowledge, and it can apply the same constructions in both parsing and production.
 FCG also comes with a web interface for visualizing the application of constructions during language processing and the resulting constructs.